Beneficiary

 Share this page to get friends to donate:

-All services offered as part of the Look Good Feel Better program have been developed with the purpose of empowering those undergoing cancer treatment by equipping them with the practical skills and knowledge needed to face their cancer diagnosis with confidence.
-Each year we deliver 1,000 Face-to-Face workshops in 180 communities across the country, host 200 Virtual Workshops, and provide 2,000 Home Delivered Confidence Kits, supporting over 10,000 people.
+Three services are offered as part of the Look Good Feel Better program – Face-to-Face workshops, Virtual Workshops and Home-Delivered Confidence Kits.
+These services have been developed with the purpose of empowering those undergoing cancer treatment by equipping them with the practical skills and knowledge needed to face their cancer diagnosis with confidence.

 Latest Updates